drashtithummar/drashtithummar/README.md

 📱 **Phone**: +1 (716) 259 6516

 🎓 **Master of Science in Data Science**
-University at Buffalo, State University of New York (Graduating Dec 2023)
+University at Buffalo, State University of New York (Graduated Dec 2023)

 ---